 Name Description name The profile name, including its version number (2.3.3). base The name of the previous version of the profile (for use when the profile version is greater than 1). extends A list of the names of the profiles that this profile extends. minVersion A list of the model names that define the minimum versions for which this profile can be defined.
-Note that it is only necessary to specify this if the profile is defined within a component element. description The profile's description (A.2.2). parameter The profile's parameter requirements, which can include descriptions, references to the parameters in question, and the parameter access requirement. object The profile's object requirements, which can include descriptions, references to the objects in question, the object access requirements, and requirements for the object's parameters.
+Note that it is only necessary to specify this if the profile is defined within a component element. description The profile's description (A.2.2).

-Table 20 - XML Profile Definition
+Table 21 - XML Profile Definition